TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 ## Versions

-1.0 Initial version
+- 1.0 Initial version
-1.1 Remove options for charms and jewels since they crash D2R (though they worked in D2:Lod).
+- 1.1 Remove options for charms and jewels since they crash D2R (though they worked in D2:Lod).
-1.1.1 Update version so D2RMM can detect it.
+- 1.1.1 Update version so D2RMM can detect it.
+- 1.2 Fix Assassin weapon class to include.